JaredTMurray/bikesharing/README.md

 - Deliverable 2: Visualizations for the Trip Analysis [link to Trip Analysis dashboard](https://public.tableau.com/app/profile/jared.murray/viz/Challengue15/TripAnalysis?publish=yes)

-The Dashboard  belos ia an analtical view of the following
+The Dashboard  below is an analtical view of the following
  - Number of bikes checked out by duration for all users
  - Number of bikes that are checked out by duration for each gender by the hour and by per hour
  - A heatmap was created to show the number of bike trips for each hour of each day of the week